rohanthewiz/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

   <img src="/images/LocalhostCSS.jpg" alt="Page source with localhost CSS" />
 </p>

 Clearly what we need is something similar to `http://example.com/css/style.css`.
-We can achieve the correct CSS links by adding the baseUrl and appendPort setting in the command to run the Hugo server.
+We can achieve the correct CSS links by adding the "baseUrl" and "appendPort" setting in the command to run the Hugo server.

     hugo server -t material-design -D --baseUrl="http://blog.example.com" --appendPort=false &